CSIS Internships

 You will spend an average of one hour a week in seminar plus 12 hours a week at your work site.
 Your seminar will include discussions of the technical issues and other issues you encountered in your internship and a final internship report from you.
 Your final report should contain the following items:

-3. A description of your projects.
+• a description of your projects

-5. Any special challenges that you faced.
+• any special challenges that you faced

 Method of Evaluation

-Your instructor, your on-site supervisor and you will sign an Internship Proposal and Agreement Form specifying the requirements for you to satisfactorily complete the on-site component of the internship.
+Your instructor, your on-site supervisor, and you will sign an Internship Proposal and Agreement Form specifying the requirements for you to satisfactorily complete the on-site component of the internship.
 This form will include the following information:

-1. The name and address of the organization.
+• name and address of the organization

-3. Contact information for the on-site supervisor.
+• contact information for the on-site supervisor

-4. Hours and duration of the internship.
+• hours and duration of the internship

 In addition, you must successfully fulfill the requirements for the classroom component of the course.